-The EDI standard used in the North Amercian retail industry is the ANSI X12.
-Some of the common X12 EDI transactions used in retail industry are discussed below
+The EDI standard used in the North American retail industry is the ANSI X12.
+In simple terms, EDI transactions are messages exchanged between trading partners for different purposes.
+These messages are defined by the EDI standards.
+There are a lot of X12 EDI transactions used in the retail industry.

 ANSI X12 810